Birds, Traffic, Machines

 Significance

-This episode, "Dawn Birds, Light Traffic, Melodic Machines," is the first in a new series we're calling "Re-Imagined Radio Workshop."
-The word Workshop implies experimental making of sound-based storytelling.
+"Dawn Birds, Light Traffic, Melodic Machines," is the first in a new series we're calling "Re-Imagined Radio Workshop."
+The word Workshop implies experimental sound-based storytelling.

-For this, the first episode, we begin with Richard Hand's and Mary Traynor's positioning of speech, sound, music, and silence as the "constituent parts" of radio drama (Hand, Richard J. and Mary Traynor.
+For this first episode, we begin with Richard Hand's and Mary Traynor's positioning of speech, sound, music, and silence as the "constituent parts" of radio drama (Hand, Richard J. and Mary Traynor.
 Radio Drama Handbook: Audio Drama in Context and Practice.
 Continuum International Publishing Group.
 2011, 40).

 Traditionally, speech carries the greatest weight in storytelling because it is our primary form of communication.
 This work asks listeners to consider whether other sounds can also communicate meaning, emotion and story.
 The narrative is ultimately created through the listener's imagination.